koii-network/docs/tutorials/archiver/adapter.md

 ---
-title: Adapter
+title: Adapters
 image: img/thumbnail.png
-sidebar_label: Adapter
+sidebar_label: Adapters
 ---

-Within our template, we are making use of an adapter class.
+Within our template, we are making use adapters.

-We are extending it to interact with Twitter, but you can extend it to interact with any website you want.
+We are extending the adapter class to interact with Twitter, but you can extend it to interact with any website you want.

-Let's take a look at our `twitter.js` file
+Let's take a look at our `adapters/twitter.js` file.

 ### Modules

-We have a database model, puppeteer for web scraping, cheerio for DOM parsing, crypto for potential cryptography tasks, and web3.storage for decentralized storage.
+We are making use of a database model, puppeteer for web scraping, cheerio for DOM parsing, crypto for potential cryptography tasks, and web3.storage for decentralized storage.

-We are also importing the _Adapter_.
-This is a base class that provides a framework for crawling data from a website.

 ### Twitter Adapter Class

 #### Constructor

-The constructor initializes necessary variables such as credentials, data storage, proofs, session checks, browser instances.
+The constructor here initializes necessary variables such as credentials, data storage, proofs, session checks, browser instances.

 ### Session Management